Preparing my child for unemployment

 - a doctor who loves telling people that they only have 6 weeks to live.

-In case you haven’t picked up on my sarcasm, there is simply no evidence that “human touch” cannot be replaced for many areas of our lives.
-Instead of taking you on a giant leap to a world of robo-hubbies, let us ease into it with a slippery slope:
+In case you haven’t picked up on my sarcasm, there is simply no evidence that our beloved “human touch” cannot be replaced for many areas of our lives.
+Instead of taking you on a giant leap into a world of robo-hubbies, let us ease into it with a slippery slope:

 - We always enjoyed non-human companionship, like pets.
 Nowadays, they are not just a supplement to human interactions, but a replacement in some cases.
 For example, some women are now choosing dogs over motherhood, saying that they would “rather have a dog over a kid”.